EvidentSecurity/esp-sdk-java/docs/SignaturesApi.md

 <a name="listDisabledExternalAccounts"></a>
 # **listDisabledExternalAccounts**
-> PaginatedCollection listDisabledExternalAccounts(filter, page, include)
+> PaginatedCollection listDisabledExternalAccounts(signatureId, include, filter, page)

 Get a list of disabled External Accounts for a signature